mokayaj857/event-krnl/README.md

 npx hardhat run scripts/deploy.js --network <network>
 ```

-> 💡 After deployment, initialize the system by deploying ticket and POAP kernels via the core contract.
+> 💡 After deployment, initialize the system by deploying the Ticket and POAP kernels via the core contract.

 ---